hashcloak/Meson/docs/docs/docs.md

 Requirements:

 - `go` version 1.13
-- `docker swarm`
+- `docker swarm`.
 You will need to have [initialized](https://docs.docker.com/engine/reference/commandline/swarm_init) your docker swarm.

 ### How to Run a Provider Node